ciscoheat/deepstate/README.md

         var score = asset.state.score;
         trace(score);

-        // Update the state by the asset methods, or directly var newState = asset.addScore(1);
+        // Update the state by the methods in the asset var newState = asset.addScore(1);

         trace(newState.score);

-        // The updateIn method can be passed a normal value for direct updates asset.updateIn(asset.state.score, 0);
+        // Same as:
         trace(asset.state.score);

-        // Or a lambda function
-        asset.updateIn(asset.state.score, score -> score + 1);
-        trace(asset.state.score);

-        // Or a partial object
-        asset.updateIn(asset.state.player, {firstName: "Avery"});
-        trace(asset.state.player);

-        // The updateMap method should be passed a map declaration,
-        // for multiple updates in the same action asset.updateMap([
-            asset.state.score => s -> s + 10,
-            asset.state.player.firstName => "John Foster"
-        ]);
-        trace(asset.state);
     }
 }
 ```